-RAMCAPTM outlines three major objectives (ASME-ITI LLC, 2005): (1) to define a common framework for owners and operators of critical infrastructure to assess consequences and vulnerabilities relating to terrorist attacks on their assets and systems, (2) to provide guidance on methods that can be used to assess and evaluate risk through this framework, and (3) to provide an efficient and consistent mechanism to report risk information to the US DHS.
+RAMCAPTM outlines three major objectives (ASME-ITI LLC, 2005): 1) to define a common framework for owners and operators of critical infrastructure to assess consequences and vulnerabilities relating to terrorist attacks on their assets and systems, 2) to provide guidance on methods that can be used to assess and evaluate risk through this framework, and 3) to provide an efficient and consistent mechanism to report risk information to the U.S. Department of Homeland Security (DHS)

-The AWWA adopted the RAMCAPTM sevenstep framework to create a water and wastewater sector specific risk analysis standard, and in 2010 published the J100-10 standard for Risk and Resilience Management of Water and Wastewater Systems (AWWA, 2010).
-While RAMCAPTM and J100-10 were initially developed with the intent of analyzing risks associated with terrorist attacks (ASME-ITI LLC, 2005), subsequent updates expanded the analysis breadth to include a variety of threats (e.g., natural hazards, dependency, and proximity threats).
+The American Water Works Association (AWWA) adopted the RAMCAPTM seven-step framework to create a water and wastewater sector specific risk analysis standard, and in 2010 published the 1100-10 standard for Risk and Resilience Management of Water and Wastewater Systems (AWWA, 2010).
+While RAMCAPTM and J100-10 were initially developed with the intent of analyzing risks associated with terrorist attacks (ASME-ITI LLC, 2005), subsequent updates expanded the analysis breadth to include a variety of threats (e.g. natural hazards, dependency, and proximity threats).
 Beyond allowing utility operators to systematically assess risk, J100-10 provides methods to evaluate options for improving weaknesses in water and wastewater systems (AWWA, 2010).
 The aim is to prioritize the actions that better mitigate risks and can lead to more resilient critical infrastructure.

-We use the term risk analysis in this article as it is defined in the Society of Risk Analysis (SRA, 2015) glossary.
-Risk analysis is "a systematic process to comprehend the nature of risk and to express risk with the available knowledge."
-A fundamental principles document from SRA highlights some key criteria for a high-quality risk analysis (Society of Risk Analysis, 2018): it needs to be reliable, valid, and the decision maker needs to have confidence in the results.
-Reliable means that there is reproducibility in the process (encompassing analyst, methods, procedures, etc.), and valid meaning there is success at characterizing the relevant risks.
+We use the term risk analysis in this paper as it is defined in the Society of Risk Analysis (SRA) glossary (Society of Risk Analysis (SRA), 2015).
+Risk analysis is "a systematic process to comprehend the nature of risk and to express risk with the available knowledge".
+A fundamental principles document from SRA highlights some key criteria for a high quality risk analysis (Society of Risk Analysis (SRA), 2018): it needs to be reliable, valid, and the decision maker needs to have confidence in the results.
+Reliable means that there is reproducibility in the process (encompassing analyst, methods, procedures etc.), and valid meaning there is success at characterizing the relevant risks.
 A key is that the degree of knowledge (or lack thereof) of the analyst is properly communicated to the decision maker.
 The ultimate goal is to inform and support decision making for risk management.

-In this article, we provide an analysis framework for assessing risk analysis standards and present a holistic review of J100-10 to highlight its conceptual shortcomings and practical limitations.
-Our goal in this article is to begin a conversation about how to strengthen the J100-10 moving forward.
+In this paper, we provide an analysis framework for assessing risk analysis standards and present a holistic review of J100-10 to highlight its conceptual shortcomings and practical limitations.
+Our goal in this paper is to begin a conversation about how to strengthen the J100-10 moving forward.